-- Auto time step adjusts the time step to maintain an reasonably accurate simulation.
+- Auto time step adjusts the time step to maintain a reasonably accurate simulation.

 Is there any difference between a black hole and any other body in Universe Sandbox?

-- No. For the purposes of the simulation a 'preset' black hole in Universe Sandbox is body equal in mass to 100 of our Suns.
+- No. For the purposes of the simulation, a 'preset' black hole in Universe Sandbox is equal in mass to 100 of our Suns.
 Real black holes can be larger or smaller than this.

 What's the math behind all of this?

-- It's Newton's law of universal gravitation using either a basic n-body (particle-particle) algorithm or Runge-Kutta 4 integration which is much more accurate, but runs a bit slower.
-You can toggle between these two modes in the software.
+- It's Newton's law of universal gravitation using either an explicit Euler or Runge-Kutta 4 integration, which is much more accurate, but runs a bit slower.
+To toggle between these two modes in the software:

 How accurate is Universe Sandbox?

-Solar System sized simulations at a small time step (~2 minutes) are very accurate.
+Solar System-sized simulations at a small time step (~2 minutes/second) are very accurate.

-Galaxy sized simulations are only representative and not very accurate (as Universe Sandbox doesn't take dark matter into account which doesn't have much of an observable effect on our solar system but noticeably affects galaxies.
-Nor does Universe Sandbox consider Einstein's theory of general relativity as the basis of any of its calculations.).
+Galaxy sized simulations are only representative and not very accurate.
+Universe Sandbox doesn't take dark matter into account, which doesn't have much of an observable effect on our solar system but noticeably affects galaxies.
+Nor does Universe Sandbox consider Einstein's theory of general relativity as the basis of any of its calculations.

 Where did you get your data?